 Automations in the modern smart home are one of the most useful things today.
 They make things easier such as creating bedtime routines that help get the little ones to sleep, or even help you to relax after a long day.
 They may even be of help to families who are hard of hearing.

-For example, if someone is hard of hearing or deaf, a doorbell ringing is going to be just as useful as eating soup with a fork!
-To that end, automations that provide some sort of visual indication would be necessary.
+For example, if someone is hard of hearing, hearing impaired or deaf, a wireless doorbell ringing with loud sound is going to be just as useful as eating soup with a fork!
+To that end, automations that provide some sort of visual indication like a flashing strobe light or a door chime with a visual component would be necessary.
 But is it possible?
 And if so, how can you do this?

 What are Smart Home Automations?